jigs1996/v7-docs/content/guides/http/validation.md

 export default class UsersController {
   async update({ request, auth }: HttpContext) {
-    /**
-     * Pass the current user's ID as metadata.
-     * The validator uses this to exclude the user's own record
-     * from the uniqueness check.
-     */
     const payload = await request.validateUsing(updateUserValidator, {
+      // [!code highlight:3]
       meta: {
         userId: auth.user!.id
       }
     })

-    // Update user with validated data
   }
 }
 ```

+The validator uses the provided `userId` to exclude the user's own record from the uniqueness check.
 This pattern is useful whenever validation logic needs information from the current request context, such as the authenticated user, tenant ID, or other request-specific values.

 ## Using validators outside HTTP requests